fenixkz/warden_robot/README.md

 ### Parameters
 In the `main.launch` file you can find the parameters used for the state machine implementation:
  - `test/random_sense/active` takes the argument `random` and decides whether the state machine is going to use random or manual sense
- - `test/random_plan_points` is the list of two integer numbers representing the amount of via points given by the **Planner** action server
+ - `test/random_plan_points` is a list of two integer numbers representing the amount of via points given by the **Planner** action server
- - `test/random_plan_time` is the list of two float numbers representing a delay to simulate computation of via points
+ - `test/random_plan_time` is a list of two float numbers representing a delay to simulate computation of via points
- - `test/random_motion_time` is the list of two float numbers representing a delay to simulate the time spent moving the robot to that location
+ - `test/random_motion_time` is a list of two float numbers representing a delay to simulate the time spent moving the robot to that location
- - `state/initial_pose` is the list of two float numbers representing the initial position of the robot in the environment
+ - `state/initial_pose` is a list of two float numbers representing the initial position of the robot in the environment
- - `config/waiting_time` is the float number representing the waiting time of the robot in a location for surveillance purposes
+ - `config/waiting_time` is a float number representing the waiting time of the robot in a location for surveillance purposes
- - `config/charge_time` is the float number representing the waiting time to simulate a process of recharging the battery of the robot
+ - `config/charge_time` is a float number representing the waiting time to simulate a process of recharging the battery of the robot
- - `config/environment_size` is the list of two float numbers representing the size of the environment
+ - `config/environment_size` is a list of two float numbers representing the size of the environment
  - `config/charging_station` is a string representing the location where the charging station is located
  - `config/ontology_name` is a string representing the name of the ontology
  - `config/ontology_path` is a string representing the absolute path to the ontology file